phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 title: "I coded a Backbone App in Rails and it took much less code"
 ---

-**tl;dr** single-page applications are awesome and fast.
+**tl;dr** single-page applications (SPA) are awesome and fast.
 But if you don't have a strong requirement to create a single-page application, don't do that.
 It will slow down your development time.
-You can rewrite your application to be a single-page application in the future as an improvement, but if you start it as a single-page application and you need to deliver fast, you can give a big headache to yourself and maybe need to rewrite it as a normal web application (in our case in Rails) to meet the deadlines.
+You can rewrite your application to be a single-page application later as an improvement, but if you start it as a single-page application and you need to deliver fast, you can give a big headache to yourself and maybe need to rewrite it as a normal web application (in our case in Rails) to meet the deadlines.

-DISCLAIMER: Although the AngularJS first commit ([Jan 05, 2010](https://github.com/angular/angular.js/commit/c9c176a53b1632ca2b1c6ed27382ab72ac21d45d)) is older than the Backbone one ([Sep 30, 2010](https://github.com/jashkenas/backbone/commit/8a960b479859d343a6c734eb1a5817a2ff6c2b52)), for me, Backbone became a reference for MVW before AngularJS or any other, so that's why I'm referring to Backbone as the oldest one.
+DISCLAIMER: Although the AngularJS first commit ([Jan 05, 2010](https://github.com/angular/angular.js/commit/c9c176a53b1632ca2b1c6ed27382ab72ac21d45d)) is older than the Backbone one ([Sep 30, 2010](https://github.com/jashkenas/backbone/commit/8a960b479859d343a6c734eb1a5817a2ff6c2b52)), for me, Backbone became a reference for MVW before AngularJS or any other, so that's why I will refer to Backbone as the oldest one.

 Another day a friend of mine shared a post with me - "[I Coded the AngularJS Tutorial App in Backbone and it Took 260% More Code](http://blog.42floors.com/coded-angular-tutorial-app-backbone-took-260-code)".
 It is an interesting post showing that newer MVW frameworks such as AngularJS require less code to do the work than the "old ones" like Backbone.
 This comparison reminded me of a long time ago, in the Java world, the changes from HttpServlets (spaghetti servlets), then Struts (struts-config.xml), then Spring MVC (annotations) and so on.